kushagraa-j/cpp/1.BASICS/1.3.Structure/main.md

 # Structure

-In this part we will talk about the basic structure of a c++ program, now that you know what is a statement and a functiion.
+In this part we will talk about the basic structure of a c++ program, now that you know what is a statement and a function.

 ```cpp
 #include<iostream>              // include files from library